| Council | South Norfolk |

 What are the best schools in Thurton?

 Thurton has 4 schools nearby.
 The top-rated Ofsted Outstanding schools are Alpington and Bergh Apton Church of England Voluntary Aided Primary School and Thurton Primary School.
-Rockland St Mary Primary School is also rated Good by Ofsted.
+Other well-regarded schools rated Good by Ofsted include Seething and Mundham Primary School and Loddon Infant and Nursery School.
 Note: 1 school is currently rated as Requires Improvement.

 What are the demographics of Thurton?